jonas089/circom-keygen-exercise/README.md

 # Paillier Keygen in Circom
+>![NOTE]
+> This was an interview exercise for a ZK position where conceptual understanding and approach were evaluated
+> I did pass, but this is not production code and out of context due to the nature of this exercise.

 For this exercise I chose to make use of a `gcd` function found in `math.circom`.
 Other than that I wrote the circuit code in `keygen.circom` with plenty of comments explaining each step.

 The circuit takes two private inputs that are the prime numbers `p`, `q` and `g` and performs assertions on them.
 If the proof can be verified then the primes satisfy the equations that I have implemented according to the specifications of the assignment.